-On December 25, 1862, Major General Henry W. Halleck, commander of the Department of the Missouri, assigned Curtis to command of the District of Southwest Missouri and the Army of Southwest Missouri.
+On December 25, 1861, Major General Henry W. Halleck, commander of the Department of the Missouri, issued Special Orders, No. 92 ( Department of the Missouri) assigning Curtis to command of the District of Southwest Missouri and the Army of Southwest Missouri.
 Curtis quickly struck out after Confederate forces in southwest Missouri commanded by former Missouri Governor Sterling Price.
 By January, Curtis had driven Price's Rebels into Arkansas.
-In February, Curtis crossed into Arkansas but had to halt his pursuit because his supply lines could not support any farther advances.
+In February, Curtis crossed into Arkansas but had to halt his pursuit because his supply lines could not support any further advances.
 Not wanting to retreat, he established a base along Little Sugar Creek, just south of a hostelry named Elkhorn Tavern, and began foraging operations.

 With Confederate leadership in Arkansas and Missouri in disarray, President Jefferson Davis appointed Major General Earl Van Dorn to command the newly created Trans-Mississippi District.
 On January 29, Van Dorn assumed command and developed ambitious plans to sweep through Missouri, to capture St. Louis, and to threaten Union operations in Kentucky.
 His first order of business was to drive Curtis out of Arkansas.
 On March 4, Van Dorn started north with approximately sixteen thousand troops, planning to surprise Curtis's scattered army before it had time to consolidate.
 After three days of forced marching through harsh winter weather, the Confederates approached Curtis's position.
 The Rebel soldiers were cold, hungry and exhausted, but Van Dorn was determined to press the attack.